-When are marked-up claims not required?
+When are marked-up amended claims not required?

-Patent claims must be amended in a very certain manner.
+Patent claims must be amended in a very particular manner.
 The USPTO has strict marking rules on how amended claims must be shown with respect to prior versions.
 The format of amended claims are generally called “marked-up” claims.

 There is no need to show marked-up claims in the following scenarios: